jtoppins/lua-libs/README.md

 [Microsoft's help](https://learn.microsoft.com/en-us/windows/wsl/install).
 See also [WSL devel env setup](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password).

-After you have setup your Linux user you can run the following commands in a bash prompt to finalize the DCT setup.
+After you have setup your Linux user you can run the following commands in a bash prompt to finalize the setup.
 It is assumed you are using Debian.

 ```bash
 cd ~